Your expert guide to exploring Maya ruins in Yucatán

 🚾 (on site) 🌮 💦 in the town, not on site.

-Apparently there are over 160 buildings that have been found via archaeological survey, obviously not all have been uncovered.
+Apparently there are over 160 buildings that have been found via archaeological survey, but obviously not all have been uncovered.
 There is a second, climbable pyramid on-site, too.
 The Palace of the Stuccoes is a few hundred metres away.

-Where Is Acanceh?
+Where is Acanceh?

 Acanceh is a short drive from Mérida, around 45 minutes by car along highway 18.
 It makes a good stop off on the way to Homun’s cenote circle or the famous Santa Barbara cenotes.

-What to do Near Acanceh
+What to do near Acanceh

 ➡️ Most people will choose to pair a this ruin with a trip to the Homun cenote circle for a day of cenote swimming and relaxation